takaebato/rack-dev_insight/README.md

 ### Prerequisites

 This gem depends on the [sql-insight-rb](https://github.com/takaebato/sql-insight-rb) which includes a Rust extension.

-`sql-insight-rb` provides precompiled gems for multiple platforms, and we recommend using them by adding your platform to your gem lockfile, if available .
+`sql-insight-rb` provides precompiled gems for multiple platforms, and we recommend using them by adding your platform to your gem lockfile, if available.

 If you encounter any difficulties, please refer to [INSTALLATION_GUIDE.md](https://github.com/takaebato/sql-insight-rb/blob/master/INSTALLATION_GUIDE.md) for more details.

 ### For Rails applications